Pakistan blocks Wikipedia, says it hurt Muslim sentiments - KESQ

 Associated Press

 ISLAMABAD (AP) — A spokesperson for Pakistan’s media regulator says it has blocked Wikipedia for hurting Muslim sentiment by not removing allegedly blasphemous content.
 The action was taken because a 48-hour deadline given to Wikipedia was ignored and some of the blasphemous content is still available on the site.
 That’s according to the spokesperson.
 She said Monday that Pakistani authorities are in talks with Wikipedia officials and the ban could be lifted if the platform completely removes anti-Islamic material.
+Hours later, Pakistaan’s Information Minister Marriyum Aurangzeb said that premier Shahbaz Sharif had ordered the restoration of Wikipedia with an immediate effect.
 Pakistan briefly banned TikTok twice in the past, for allegedly uploading “immoral, obscene and vulgar” content.